rpcpool/yellowstone-faithful/docs/README.md

 We've uploaded all CAR files + indexes to Backblaze B2 due to storage cost + bandwidth alliance + egress fees.

-If we had to start again we could probably have done self hosting as upload/download performance and reliability was lacking at times.
+If we had to start again we could've probably self-hosted as upload/download performance and reliability was lacking at times.

 ### Software: